artefactory/one-click-mlflow/README.md

 ### 1.1.1.
 Pre-requisites
 - A GCP project on which you are owner
-- Terraform and jq installed
+- Terraform, make, and jq installed
 - Initialized gcloud SDK with your owner account

 ### 1.1.2.
 Deploying